Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

-# Installation of Hasenpfeffr
+# Installation of Brainstorm

-We assume you have a registered domain that you will point to a remote server running hasenpfeffr.
-Alternatively, you can run hasenpfeffr locally for testing purposes.
+We assume you have a registered domain that you will point to a remote server running Brainstorm.
+Alternatively, you can run Brainstorm locally for testing purposes.

-The following instructions are for setting up a new Amazon AWS EC2 instance to test the Hasenpfeffr installation process.
+The following instructions are for setting up a new Amazon AWS EC2 instance to test the Brainstorm installation process.
 They can be adapted for other Linux distributions.

 ## 1. Launch a New EC2 Instance